perkowitz/issho/doc/hachi/modules/seq.md

 When a step is selected in either gate or velocity mode, the value buttons will display the velocity, and pressing a button will set a new value.
 Eight velocity values are available, ranging from 15 to 127 in increments of 16.

-### Value Buttons and the Value Control
+### Value Buttons

 These buttons can be used to select from a range of values.
 In the main editing mode, the value buttons are used to edit the velocity value for each step.
-The eight value buttons represent eight values in the relevant numeric range, with the lowest value at the bottom and highest value at the top.
+The eight value buttons represent eight values in the relevant numeric range, with the lowest value at the bottom and highest value at the top; tap a button to set the velocity to that value.
+For in-between values, press and hold a button to set the value, and then tap a button below or above the held button to decrease or increase the value.
+Tapping a button right next to the held button will change the value by 1; tapping a button farther away will change the value by 5.

 ## Control Mode